zenparsing/esdown/docs/modules.md

 In **es6now** running on Node, the following rules apply:

 **First**, `require` works the same way that it always does, except that non-module ES6 features are translated to ES5.
+Importantly, the `require` function can't be used to load ES6 modules (with an exception noted below).

 ```js
 // No change to the behavior of require